-- Certain international texts have recognized a certain legal dimension to this collectivity: - GA Resolution 1962 (XVIII) of December 13, 1963, entitled "Declaration on the Legal Principles Governing the activities of States in the exploration and use of outer space" and the Treaty of the same name (commonly referred to as the "Space Treaty") of 27 January 1967 ". - GA Resolution 2749 (XXV) of December 17, 1970, entitled "Declaration on Principles Governing the Seabed and the Seabed of the Seas and the Seabed of the Earth".
-Principles reflected in the Convention on the Law of the Sea 1982 (UNCLOS). - In the framework of international environmental law, mention is now made of the rights of future or future generations. - But the attribution of a certain international personality to mankind still faces serious difficulties: - Absence of a sufficient structure to support and vertebrate this humanity, capable of exercising its rights and fulfilling its obligations in this order. - Behind the symbolic figure of humanity, it is in reality the States that are still showing.
+- Certain international texts have recognized a certain legal dimension to this collectivity: - GA Resolution 1962 (XVIII) of December 13, 1963, entitled "Declaration on the Legal Principles Governing the activities of States in the exploration and use of outer space" and the Treaty of the same name (commonly referred to as the "Space Treaty") of 27 January 1967 ". - GA Resolution 2749 (XXV) of December 17, 1970, entitled "Declaration of Principles Governing the Sea-Bed and the Ocean Floor, and the Subsoil Thereof, beyond the Limits of National Jurisdiction": Principles reflected in the Convention on the Law of the Sea 1982 (UNCLOS). - In the framework of international environmental law, mention is now made of the rights of future or future generations. - > But the attribution of a certain international personality to Humanity still faces serious difficulties: - Absence of a sufficient structure to support and vertebrate this Humanity, capable of exercising its rights and fulfilling its obligations in this order. - Behind the symbolic figure of Humanity, States are still present.

-THE CONSIDERATION OF THE INDIVIDUAL UNDER INTERNATIONLA LAW
+THE CONSIDERATION OF THE INDIVIDUAL UNDER INTERNATIONAL LAW

-- A) The rights of individuals: their protection by an international instance. - B) The obligations of individuals: their sanction by an international instance.
+- A. The rights of individuals: their protection by an international instance. - B. The obligations of individuals: their sanction by an international instance.